 - Your position in relation to the subject

-With flash photography, you can move the light into the right position, or move your subject, or you can move and photograph the subject from a different position.
+With flash photography, you can move the light into the right position, or move your subject.
+Or you can move and photograph your subject from a different position.

 When photographing with natural light, you obviously can’t move the light, but your subject can move and so can you.